Tinnitus

 How Does Tinnitus Occur?

-Despite much research, tinnitus is not completely understood as yet, however, there are a number of triggers that we know can initiate the onset of tinnitus.
+Despite much research, tinnitus is not completely understood yet; however, there are a number of triggers that we know can initiate the onset of tinnitus.

 • Middle and inner infections